MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

 1. In your Lab VM, navigate to **C:\AllFiles\AZ-104-MicrosoftAzureAdministrator-Lab-Files\Allfiles\Labs\04** where you will find the template and parameter file named **az-104-04template** and **az-104-04parameters** that will be used for the custom deployment.

-1. In the portal, search for and select **Deploy a custom template**.
+1. In the Azure portal, search for and select **Deploy a custom template**.

 1. Select **Build your own template in the editor** and then **Load file**.